zifeo/lade/README.md

 ## Usage

-Lade will run before and after any command you run in your shell.
+Lade will run before and after any command you run in your shell thanks to command hooks installed by `lade install`.
 On each run, it will recursively look for `lade.yml` files in the current directory and its parents.
 It will then aggregate any secrets matching the command you are running using a regex and load them into environment variables or files for the time of the run.

 ```bash
 cd examples/terraform